Skip to main content

 Overview

-Amsonia hubrichtii is a clump-forming perennial reaching 30–36 inches (75–90 cm) tall and 36–48 inches (90–120 cm) wide with a dense, billowing mound of extremely fine-textured foliage.
-Leaves are alternate, needle-like, 2–4 inches (5–10 cm) long and 0.04–0.08 inch (1–2 mm) wide — the narrowest foliage in the genus.
-The foliage mass has the visual texture of soft thread or fine hair.
+Amsonia hubrichtii is a clump-forming perennial reaching 30–36 inches (75–90 cm) tall and 36–48 inches (90–120 cm) wide with a dense, billowing mound of thread-textured foliage.
+Leaves are alternate, needle-like, 2–4 inches (5–10 cm) long and 1–2 mm wide — narrower than any other Amsonia species in cultivation.
 Terminal clusters of 5-petaled, star-shaped flowers open pale ice-blue, each 0.5 inch (1.3 cm) across, in April through May.
 Bloom lasts approximately 3 weeks.
-Fall foliage turns brilliant golden-yellow, typically persisting for 3–4 weeks in October through November.
-Fall color is among the most consistent and long-lasting of any native perennial and develops reliably in full sun.
+Fall foliage turns golden-yellow, persisting 3–4 weeks through October and November and holding color reliably in full sun — longer than most deciduous perennials produce autumn interest.
 Stems exude milky white sap when cut.
 Plants expand slowly by crown growth, reaching mature width of 48 inches (120 cm) in 3 years.
-Clumps are exceptionally long-lived, persisting 15+ years without division.
-In rich soils or shade, stems flop open by midsummer, exposing the center.
-Self-seeding occurs modestly in open, well-drained soils.
+Clumps persist 15+ years without division.
+In rich soils or partial shade, stems flop open by midsummer, exposing the crown.
+Self-seeding is modest in open, well-drained soils.
 All parts contain alkaloids and are toxic if ingested.
 Named for Leslie Hubricht, who rediscovered the species in 1942.

 Native Range

 Native to a restricted range in the Ouachita Mountains of central Arkansas and eastern Oklahoma.
-Found in rocky, gravelly streamsides and open woodland in the Ouachita and Novaculite formations.
+Found on rocky, gravelly streamsides and in open woodland on the Ouachita and Novaculite formations.
 Listed as a species of conservation concern in Arkansas.

 Suggested Uses

-Commonly planted in perennial borders, mass plantings, and native plant gardens at 30–36 inch (75–90 cm) spacing.
-Fine-textured foliage mass and fall color provide three-season interest.
-Drought tolerance and deer resistance suit low-maintenance landscapes.
-Not suited to rich, moist soils or shaded sites where the mounding habit collapses.
+Planted in perennial borders, mass plantings, and native plant gardens at 30–36 inch (75–90 cm) spacing.
+Three-season interest from thread-textured foliage, ice-blue spring flowers, and sustained golden-yellow fall color.
+Drought tolerance and deer resistance suit low-maintenance landscapes and prairie-style plantings.
+Not suited to rich, moist soils or partially shaded sites where the mounding habit collapses by midsummer.

 How to Identify